uwsampa/accept/docs/cli.md

 Applications tell ACCEPT how to build them using a standard Makefile.
 Your application's Makefile currently must contain at least these lines:

-    TARGET := foo
     APP_MK := ../app.mk
     include $(APP_MK)

-Replace `foo` with the name of your program.
 If necessary, you can change the `APP_MK` variable to point to where ACCEPT is installed.
 (This is only necessary if you placed your directory outside of ACCEPT's `apps` directory.)

 There are a number of other options you can specify here: